francerz/php-http-utils/README.md

-PHP HTTP Tools
+PHP Http Utils
 =======================================

-PHP HTTP Tool kit that brings common functionality in a standard way, supporting PSR-7 and PSR-17.
+PHP HTTP utils library that supports PSR-7 and PSR-17 with basic helpers and common operations.

 Installation
 ---------------------------------------